kragen/derctuo/spark-gap-logic.md

-A low-voltage way to try out some of these ideas is to replace the spark gaps with transistors, or perhaps diodes, in reverse avalanche mode, as in [Look Mum No Computer's Super Simple Oscillator](https://www.lookmumnocomputer.com/simplest-oscillator), which uses two unspecified terminals of a 2N3904 in parallel with a 10μF capacitor.
+A low-voltage way to try out some of these ideas is to replace the spark gaps with transistors, or perhaps diodes, in reverse avalanche mode, as in [Look Mum No Computer’s Super Simple Oscillator](https://www.lookmumnocomputer.com/simplest-oscillator), which uses two unspecified terminals of a 2N3904 in parallel with a 10μF capacitor.
 [Another, better-explained variant of the design uses